 Stoneham CEA default product is Stoneham Standard Participants in the program will automatically receive Stoneham Local Green unless they chose one of the other optional products.

-All of the additional RECs included in the program are designated as Massachusetts Class I. RECs are the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
+Future savings cannot be guaranteed.
+The additional RECs qualify for MA Class I designation and come only from solar, wind, anaerobic digestion and low impact hydro.
+RECs are the accepted legal instrument used to track renewable energy generation and to substantiate claims of renewable energy use.
 Learn more about the RECs that are included on the Renewable Energy page.

 Goals of Stoneham’s Community Electricity Aggregation program